Table of Contents Show

-Most amusement parks for toddlers and water park rides have a low thrill factor.
+Most amusement parks and water park rides have a low thrill factor.
 It is easy on novice riders scared of the typical roller coasters and is highly kid-friendly.

 There is also free parking, which is always a bonus!
 The entire park can be done in a single day with some time to spare to repeat the favorites.